 I really like everything we have in our home and if I have to get rid of something for the new item that makes me think twice before shopping.

 Instead of going shopping for the sake of shopping, now I normally shop because we need something.
-I have found it creates way less clutter if I shop only to replace.
+I have found it creates less clutter replace items as needed.
 For instance if one of my shirts becomes too worn out I will go out just to replace that one shirt.

 Shop Your Home